Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Teamwork is the coolest thing in the world.

-When I decide I'm not going to do this anymore, I will miss the juice of my team.
+And when I decide I'm not going to do this anymore, I will miss the juice of my team.

-Missed practice more than games.
+You miss practice more than games.

 Really?

-I miss the practices, because, you know, competitive juices between one another, you're pushing each other, and you have the games going on.
+I miss the practices because, you know, competitive juices between one another, you're pushing each other, and you have the games going on.

 It's games inside of just practice.

-You know, I'm against this middle linebacker.
+You know, I have to, I'm against this middle linebacker.

-Oh, he got me last play?
+Oh, he got me last play.

 Okay.